cesmix-mit/InteratomicPotentials.jl/docs/src/interface.md

 # InteratomicPotentials Interface

 # Instantiating a Built-In Interatomic Potentials
 There are a number of built-in interatomic potentials that are available for users: Born-Mayer-Huggins, Lennard-Jones, Coulomb's Law, and Morse.
 These potentials are subtypes of `EmpiricalPotential`.
-There are additional basis potentials, the Spectral Neighbor Analysis Potential and Atomic Cluster Expansion, available in the related package `InteratomicBasisPotentials.jl`.
+There are additional basis potentials, the Spectral Neighbor Analysis Potential and Atomic Cluster Expansion.
 In order to instantiate a potential, you need to provide the necessary potential parameters (see API documentation), radial cutoff, and species (i.e. elements) for which the potential is defined for.

 Below is an example for the Lennard-Jones potential:
 ```julia